scrabbletank/farhome-rules/worldguide.md

 - The forests are filled with red elks, foxes, and small critters that live in the wetlands.

 ### Underworld
 - land of the dead, permanent gloom covering the land.
 - Destroy monstrosity and radiant light deal half damage in this realm.
+- Underworld is mainly desert, rolling sand hills but no wind, bones littering the sand.
+- Powerful undead create their own domains linked to the underworld through specific points.
+- Large bone wurms dig through the sand devouring souls.
+- Sky is permanently covered in thick grey clouds

+#### Black Citadel
+- Domain of the Raven Queen
+- Only accessible through a small valley between large cliffs.
+Guarded by the Skeletal Giant Durnir.
+- domain is cloudless, no stars, but with a large, bright moon.
+- The citadel is surrounded by a forest full of dead trees, only animals are ravens.
+- The citadel gives a view into the rest of the underworld, allowing the Raven Queen to see creatures enter or exit through the various domains.

+#### River Styx
+- A vast river of souls separates the underworld from Caladan's domain
+- Any living creature that enters the river is grabbed by the souls, being dragged under.

+#### Caladan's Keep
+- On the other side of the river styx is a thick fog, the barrier of Caladan's domain.
+- Passing through the fog leads to a thick forest full of sickly looking trees.
+Zombie hounds hunt in the forest.
+- In the center of the forest is a large clearing with a hill.
+The top of the hill is Caladan's keep, while the surrounding area is filled with graveyards.
+- Intelligent undead work the graveyard and stables, servants of Caladan.
+The stables have Caladan's skeleton horses capable of flying.
+- In the far side of the forest is a small, still pool leading into a cave mouth on its shore.
+The cave connects to a cave in the mortal plane.

 ### Hell